rgbaldov/brave2.0/README.md

 # BRAVE 2.0 Controls (new)

 This project implements a new control design for the BRAVE robot powered by **NVIDIA Jetson Orin Nano**, equipped with **4×4K cameras**, RC capabilities, and **BLDC/servo motor drivers** for mobility and actuation.
+Note that the design does not include the _disruptor_ and _claw arm_ mechanism.
+The main program is still _in progress_.

 ## ✨ Features
 - Multi-camera (4×4K) video streaming - _**done with 1 camera setup using RPi4**_